RoosterDragon/Desktop-Ponies/Content/readme.txt

 '(if this is just a normal random thing to say, you can omit the name, filename, and         true/false)

-Example:  AppleJack plays a sound file when she stops galloping, noticing that she         dropped apples along the way.
+Example:  Applejack plays a sound file when she stops galloping, noticing that she         dropped apples along the way.

 Normal Sound: